gigabit101/server-sided-portals/README.md

 ### Mod

 Making a mod that leverages this API is simple.
 Follow the instructions in the datapack section above, but put the files under `resources/data/mod_id/`.
 Making a mod rather than a datapack might be useful for adding extra functionality regarding your dimension.
-You can check out a working example [here](https://github.com/Crystal-Nest/nightworld).

 There are also a few useful utility methods available, for which you can check out the Javadoc for more details.